great-expectations/great_expectations/docs/guides/how_to_guides/creating_and_editing_expectations/how_to_contribute_a_new_expectation_to_great_expectations.rst

                 The Expectation declares that it needs a yes/no Metric "X" and the Metric Provider declares that it can compute this Metric.
 A match made in heaven.

-            * Implement the computation of the Metric in your new Metric Provider class for at least one of the three backends (Execution Engines) that Great Expectations supports: pandas, sqlalchemy, spark.
-Most contributors find starting with Pandas is the easiest and fastest way to build.
+            * Implement the computation of the Metric in your new Metric Provider class for at least one Execution Engines that Great Expectations supports, such as pandas, sqlalchemy, or spark.
+Most contributors find that starting with Pandas is the easiest and fastest way to build.

                 The parent class of your Metric Provider class is ``ColumnMapMetricProvider``.
 It uses Python Decorators to hide most of the complexity from you and give you a clear and simple API to implement one method per backend that computes the metric.